Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 **Requirements:** The [LeakyStarship](https://github.com/VanderDev1/LeakyStarship) starter app

 Individual
-1. Part of the iOS developer "toolbox" is the ability to quickly find the most useful information from Internet research.
+1. Part of an iOS developer's "toolkit" is the ability to quickly find the most useful information from Internet research.
-- Using the tools and knowledge you've experienced in this class, find and fix the memory leak in the Starship class (hints: there is a closure involved; you will need to research conditions under which closures can have strong reference cycles and how to resolve them)
+- Using the tools and knowledge you've experienced in this class, find and fix the memory leak in the Starship class (hints: there is a closure involved; find out how closures can cause strong reference cycles and how to resolve them)

 ## Challenges